Who am I?

 Indiaindetails.com was always a dream project of my husband.
 During his time in Europe, as an Indian national, he faced many awkward questions, situations and comments which were full of arrogance and unawareness about the present India and its history.
 However, he always answered the people diligently but he knew that he had to do something more to reach out to the people faster.
 Initially, he wanted to write a book on India himself but then the idea of a blog came up.
 Meanwhile, I had a chance to come to India.
 He had said to me to visit India and experience things myself to come to my own conclusions.
 I wanted to be the face of “India in details” because I am an outsider and the world deserves to know the opinion from an outsider’s perspective.
 I speak only what I personally feel is right and I agree with.
 I have nothing to do with the internal matters of India and I will only be a learner, seeker and an observer.
 As said by my husband and also agreed by me, India is first for the people who belong to this land, not for me.
 I will always be a guest and I am fine with that.
 I love this country but at no stage I should be admired by the people of India as their star or role model and I do not deserve to be one.
 The stars of India are the people who belong to this land and they are a lot wiser and smarter than me.
 With all humility, I want to tell the people of India- realize your strengths, unite and take care of your country.
 As an outsider, I will only be reporting about it fairly.
-As an outsider, I know exactly how your country is perceived incorrectly in the world and I will tell the world from my perspective based on the facts and truth.
-My husband who is my biggest strength and motivator says: ‘’We can correct the image of India in the world by only speaking the truth’’.
+As an outsider, I know exactly how your country is perceived incorrectly in the world and I will tell the world from my perspective.
+My husband who is my biggest strength and motivator says: ‘’We can correct the image of India in the world just by speaking the truth’’.

 And “India in Details” is only about that.
 When I first arrived here, I did not know almost anything about India, so mostly I had no prejudices but whatever I had heard about India in my country’s media was not so great.
 I had only seen poverty videos, colorful pictures and rapes.
 For instance, in my country there was no mention at all about the ISRO mission to Mars or the country’s emergence in IT but there was always a mention of rapes.
 Even in other western countries, media coverage was given more to the rapes in India than ISRO accomplishments.
 It was only when I came to India and experienced it myself, I changed my perspective.
 I know that India has lots of problems left but what is more important is that its people are trying to eliminate the problems and the changes are there to see.
 India should not and will not be a two –three decades growth story like others because they are the only democracy of this size and in democracy you involve the people in every step.
 India will have a long and steady growth cycle.
 India is still recovering from the invasions of the outsiders and it is visible in many of its existing problems.
-And we must remember that India is taking care of nearly one fourth of the humanity and there will always be something that can still be improved when you have such a vast scale.
+And we must remember that India is taking care of nearly one fifth of the entire humanity and there will always be something that can still be improved when you have such a vast scale.
 India is the only democracy of such a big size unlike China and media has a lot of freedom here and that is why we will still be hearing a lot of negatives about India even when it reaches the level of China in development.
-However, India as I have learned is not looking at any country as its role model.
-At “India in details”, my role will be to continue giving unbiased information about India to the world.
+However, as I have understood, India is not looking at any country as its role model.
+At “India in details”, my role will be to continue giving unbiased information about India to the world from my perspective.

 Why do I write about rapes , toilets and other problems of India too?